solb0039/BoMProject/README.md

 AssemblyId 10: Blue, plastic pen.
 AssemblyId 11: Blue, metal pen.

-Refer to the root page (e.g. http:localhost:5000/) for basic description of the API methods implemented in this project.
+Refer to the root page (e.g. http:localhost:5000/) for basic description of the API methods implemented in this project and example usages.

+Following standard REST API practices, GET methods can be accessed as html url queries while POST, PUT, and DELETE methods must be made through the request body using an HTTP client such as curl.